-As a socially responsible business, we donate 50% of gratuities from public tours to programs and non-profit organizations with like-minded missions.
+As a socially responsible business, we donate 50% of gratuities from public tours to Chicago initiatives which support programs and non-profit organizations with like-minded missions.
 Each year, our donations support organizations that contribute to the community via education, archives, and/or job training in the fields of history, architecture, urban studies, and the arts.

 We will soon start accepting applications from a local non-profit organization to be the next recipient of our Chicago Detours Giving Program.
 The funds would be given by Chicago Detours to support a specific program, class, or project.
 Tour guides from our public tours donate half of their gratuities to this fund.
 The recipient of this gift would receive what we raise over the course of one year, with the possibility to extend for longer.
 We have an average of 275 tour guests per month, and their gifts for this initiative usually total around $3,000 per year.
-The chosen organization’s project will also receive free promotion through our website, press releases, blog, social media and word-of-mouth description given on our tours.
+The project funded by the funds from these Chicago initiatives will also receive free promotion through our website, press releases, blog, social media and word-of-mouth description given on our tours.

 Please check back soon for more details in 2017!

 For the scholarship, we will award $8,000 to 2-3 students to use for undergraduate or graduate college tuition, decided on both a merit and need-based basis.
 These scholarships will be awarded to support students of Chicago history, architecture, tourism, sociology, urban geography and archives.
 The scholarships will be awarded on the basis of outstanding academic and extracurricular achievement, demonstrated leadership, financial need, and the value of their research in contributing to scholarship of the cultural history or architectural history of Chicago.
 Deadline for application has been extended to April 1, 2017.